TCF Canada Writing Test: Expression Écrite Tasks Explained

-A complete guide to the TCF Canada Expression Écrite section: 3 tasks, 60 minutes, scoring criteria, example prompts, and time management strategies for Express Entry candidates.
+A complete guide to the TCF Canada Expression Écrite: 3 tasks in 60 minutes, the scoring criteria, example prompts, and a time-management plan for Express Entry candidates.

 Sections